SEAsouthern/lab-06-back-end/README.md

 ## Credits and Collaborations
 Vij Rangarajan
+Tyler Sayvetz
  -->

-Number and name of feature: Repository Setup
+Number and name of feature: Lab 06 #1 Repository Setup

 Estimate of time needed to complete: 1h